 You can test to see if you have a p-trap (or if it’s busted) by inserting a small wire or thread down into the drain.
 When you pull the wire back up, you should find about 4-6 inches of water on the wire.
 This lets you know that there is water being held in the p-trap as it should be.
 If not, you either do not have a p-trap installed (rare) or there may be a crack that is allowing water to escape.
-Have this fixed immediately.
+Have this fixed by a plumbing corby expert immediately.

 Plumbing Venting System